From Prompts to Packets: A View from the Network on ChatGPT, Copilot, and Gemini: Introduction

-\item We collect and publicly release \footnote{ We will provide the link to access the public dataset in the camera-ready version of the paper.} two complementary \gls{genai} traffic datasets from three popular chatbots---\chatgpt, \copilot, and \Gemini---captured via a dedicated mobile-app traffic collection architecture~\cite{aceto2019mirage}.
-The datasets include both textual and multimodal responses to natural-language prompts, and comprise ($i$) a \emph{generic} workload (unconstrained prompts with specified output type) and ($ii$) a \emph{controlled} workload (a fixed, heterogeneous prompt set ensuring comparability).

-\item We characterize the traffic generated by \gls{genai} chatbots across apps and content types, analyzing per-trace properties---such as biflow counts, upstream/downstream packets, traffic volumes, and byte/packet rates---as well as per-flow characteristics.
-To capture finer-grained dynamics, we further model packet-sequence patterns of payload lengths and directions using Multimodal Markov Chains.
+\item We collect and publicly release $\mathtt{MIRAGE\text{-}GenAI\text{-}2025}$ \footnote{ \url{https://traffic.comics.unina.it/mirage/mirage-genai-2025}}, two complementary \gls{genai} traffic datasets using \chatgpt, \copilot, and \Gemini, captured via a dedicated mobile-app traffic collection architecture~\cite{aceto2019mirage}.
+Leveraging the \emph{generic} dataset generated via unconstrained prompts, we provide a traffic characterization at different granularities across \gls{genai} apps and content types (textual and multimodal responses), analyzing per-trace properties (biflow counts, upstream/downstream packets, traffic volumes, and byte/packet rates) and modeling packet-sequence dynamics via Multimodal Markov Chains to uncover app- and content-specific transmission patterns.

-\item We provide a protocol-level characterization of \gls{genai} app traffic, with a focus on the adoption of transport protocols and on specific aspects of \gls{tls}, particularly the version used and the \gls{sni} extension.

-\item Building on the previous analysis, we evaluate payload-based traffic classification of \gls{genai} apps and generated content, and quantify the contribution of \gls{sni} information through an occlusion analysis.
+\item We provide a protocol-level characterization of \gls{genai} app traffic, identifying distinct transport adoption strategies (e.g., \Gemini's use of QUIC vs. \chatgpt's TLS~1.3) and performing a breakdown of TLS versions and specific \gls{sni} fingerprints.
+Building on this analysis, we evaluate payload-based traffic classification of \gls{genai} apps and generated content, and quantify the contribution of \gls{sni} information for traffic visibility through an occlusion analysis.